Read This First

 Prompt 3: Is an analogy with the efficiency and inefficiency of well-weighted and poorly-weighted human brains helpful here?

-The central claim is this: Using an analogy with the efficiency and inefficiency of well-weighted and poorly-weighted human brains can be quite helpful in understanding the concept of weighting in Large Language Models (LLMs).
+In plain terms: Using an analogy with the efficiency and inefficiency of well-weighted and poorly-weighted human brains can be quite helpful in understanding the concept of weighting in Large Language Models (LLMs).

 Information is processed efficiently, leading to quick understanding and decision-making.